lostfictions/znv/README.md

 <img src="https://img.shields.io/npm/v/znv.svg?logo=npm" alt="NPM version" />
 </a>

 Parse your environment with [Zod](https://github.com/colinhacks/zod).

 Pass in a schema and it will be checked against your `process.env` (or any other object you provide shaped like `Record<string, string | undefined>`).
-Get back a validated, read-only environment object that you can export for use in your app.
-You can optionally provide defaults (which can be matched against `NODE_ENV` values like `production` or `development`) and even transform the validated result.
+Get back a validated, type-safe, read-only environment object that you can export for use in your app.
+You can optionally provide defaults (which can be matched against `NODE_ENV` values like `production` or `development`) and help strings for when var as missing.

 ```bash
 npm i znv zod